25 Things You're Doing That Would Horrify Sleep Doctors

 Sleeping on the wrong sheets

 The National Sleep Foundation recommends investing in the perfect set of sheets to make your sleeping experience more comfortable.
-According to the experts, you'll want to look at two factors: thread count and material.
+According to the experts, you'll want to look at two factors: thread count and fabric.

-Or sleeping in the wrong positions
+Or on the wrong mattress

 The council says the best sleeping positions are those on your back and side, since sleeping on your stomach can put a strain on your back and neck.